nihkelle/-Python-Text-Analytics-Media-Analysis-/README.md

 NLP Resource Management:
 - Configured SSL settings and downloaded required NLTK datasets to ensure smooth execution across different environments.

-<b> Part 2 - International Media Text Preprocessing & Tokenization (NLP Preparation) </b>

-Code Overview:
-- This code prepares international news article text for natural language processing (NLP) analysis.
-Using Pandas, NLTK, and regular expressions, the program loads article text from an international media CSV file, cleans and normalizes the text, removes URLs and irrelevant characters, filters out common stopwords, and tokenizes the text into individual words.
-The processed tokens are then ready for unigram, bigram, and trigram frequency analysis.

 ## 🔗 Question 3 – Bigram & Trigram Analysis
 Question Overview